Q. I am looking for promotional materials (posters, flyers, stickers, flags etc.) to showcase UK culture.

 A. No. Unfortunately, only UK passport holders can apply through the British Council.

 Q. Do I have to be a PhD student to apply?

-A. PhD students as well as M.Phil. students enrolled at a UK university at the time of application are eligible to apply.
+A. PhD students as well as M.Phil. students enrolled at a UK university are eligible to apply.

 Q. Can Master’s students apply?

 A. Yes, if you are enrolled on a research degree (M.Phil.).
 Students on taught degree Master’s programmes are not eligible.

 Q. I am on an integrated undergraduate/Master’s programme.
 Am I eligible to apply?